moueza/emails-gmail-manager/README.md

 # emails-gmail-manager
-When Gmail is out of storage, own self MTA MUA MDA are alternatives
+When Gmail is out of storage, own self MTA(Sendmail) MUA(Mutt) MDA(Procmail) are alternatives

 Workload mainly in GCP VM(Terraform)

+Towards yahoo for old emails